Galileiii/Joguinho/README.md

-Gatenho Dresser é um jogo de vestir e personalizar personagens no estilo “avatar maker”, desenvolvido em HTML, CSS e JavaScript.
-O jogador pode escolher diferentes roupas, acessórios e expressões faciais para montar seu próprio personagem.

-A interface é simples e intuitiva, com botões laterais para navegar entre as categorias (roupas, cabelo, olhos, boca, etc.) e setas para trocar os itens disponíveis.
-Há também três botões funcionais:

-🔄 Reset: remove todos os itens e deixa apenas a base do personagem.
-❓ Random: gera uma combinação aleatória de roupas e acessórios.
-💾 Save: salva o personagem montado como uma imagem.

-O projeto tem como objetivo praticar manipulação do DOM, uso de event listeners, arrays de imagens e lógica de seleção e randomização em JavaScript.
+Gatenho Dresser is a dress-up and character customization game in the “avatar maker” style, developed using HTML, CSS, and JavaScript.
+The player can mix and match different outfits, accessories, and facial expressions to create their own unique character.

+The interface is simple and intuitive, featuring side buttons to navigate between categories (clothes, hair, eyes, mouth, etc.) and arrows to switch between available items.
+There are also three functional buttons:

+🔄 Reset: Removes all items, leaving only the base character.
+❓ Random: Generates a random combination of clothes and accessories.
+💾 Save: Saves the created character as an image.

+The main goal of this project is to practice DOM manipulation, event listeners, image arrays, and randomization logic in JavaScript.

-🧩 Tecnologias utilizadas
+🧩 Technologies Used

 HTML5
 CSS3
 JavaScript (ES6)

-📁 Estrutura de arquivos
+📁 File Structure

 index.html
 style.css